k21971/EvilHack/doc/evilhack-changelog.md

 - Having really low intelligence prevents you from reading most things
 - Revamp how luck affects to-hit
 - Updates to the Hidden Dungeon
+- Allow a bit more variety of skeleton monsters when a morgue is created